 sip.mycompany.sip.direct(TTL = 3600+)

-- On each server set 302 redirect to a counter server trying best to avoid any more SPOF, or hotspots.
+- On each server, set 302 redirects to a counter server, trying to avoid any more SPOFs or hotspots.

-- You customer see's your brand on the endpoint.
+- Your customer sees your brand on the endpoint.

-- You have the last word when it comes to where your traffic goes to, even if you move away from ConnexCS.
+- You have the last word when it comes to where your traffic goes, even if you move away from ConnexCS.

 - Your DNS provider doesn't have a high volume of traffic, so performance or dedicated performance isn't needed here.

-- TTL is 60 seconds on the records here, so they can be changed immediately if needed.
+- TTL is 60 seconds on the records here, so you can change them instantly if needed.

-- If your server reaches capacity a 302, redirect will help traffic failover to your other server.
+- If your server reaches capacity, a 302, the redirect will help traffic failover to your other server.

 - If a server becomes unavailable, AnyEdge will detect this from a local zone and automatically mitigate it.